xsf3190/oracle-to-github-backup/README.md

 3. GRANT EXECUTE ON DBMS_CLOUD_REPO TO "schema-to-backup"
 4. Compile PACKAGE.PCK_BACKUP from this repository in "schema-to-backup"

-This package implements the backuup process for my EXAMPLE application schema which includes:
+This package implements the actual backup process for my EXAMPLE application schema which includes:
 1. Logging process steps in a schema table
-2. Emailing backup result to "admin" users
+2. Emailing backup result to application-specific "admin" users

 Adapt the package, therefore, to suit specific requirements.